 - To connect local, national, regional, and global knowledge generation processes for influence and advocacy, and amplify diverse voices within such processes; and

-The mentoring programme offers those working on SRHR from across the SA region training, support and mentoring on analysis, research and writing, with a rights- and evidence-based perspective.
+The mentoring programme offers those working on SRHR from across the South Asia region training, support and mentoring on analysis, research and writing, with a rights- and evidence-based perspective.
 The selected candidates /fellows will be under the guidance of experienced mentors and editors during the duration of the fellowship.
-The programme also offers fellows an opportunity to publish their research in the SA journal edition of SRHM (subject to peer review and editorial approvals).
+The programme also offers fellows an opportunity to publish their research in the South Asia journal edition of SRHM (subject to peer review and editorial approvals).
 As part of the programme, fellows will be provided with several opportunities towards building their capacities on rights and evidence-based knowledge creation including through theme-based and methodology webinars and workshops on analysis and writing.

 Applicants must be based in India, Bangladesh, Nepal, Sri Lanka or Pakistan.